Orientation - Tuesday, Aug. 25

 Keys can be picked up, and move-in assistance is available at each residence hall from 9 a.m.–noon.
-After moving into your dorm room, you should report to Parrish Parlors to pick up your orientation packet.
+After moving into your dorm room, please report to Parrish Parlors to pick up your orientation packet.
 This packet should include your photo I.D.; if it does not, please report to the Benjamin West House (Public Safety) by noon to have an I.D. made.
 From noon–5 p.m., keys and orientation packets will still be available for pick up in Parrish Parlors.
 After 5 p.m. these materials will be available at the Benjamin West House.

 11–12:00 p.m.
 Recepción para Familias Latin@s / Reception for Latin@ Families (Kohlberg 116)

 Una gran oportunidad para conocer y charlar con estudiantes, miembros de la facultad y la administración hispano-parlantes.
 Please join us for refreshments and meet our Latino faculty, staff, and students as well as other families of the Class of 2019.